Introduction to Online Convex Optimization: Constrained Gradient/Subgradient Descent

 \subsection{Basic gradient descent---linear convergence}

-Algorithmic box \ref{alg:BasicGD} describes a template for the basic gradient descent method for mathematical optimization.
+Algorithmic box \ref{alg:BasicGD} describes a template for gradient descent over a constrained set.
 It is a template since the sequence of step sizes $\{\eta_t\}$ is left as an input parameter, and the several variants of the algorithm differ on its choice.

-Although the choice of $\eta_t$ can make a difference in practice, in theory the convergence of the vanilla GD algorithm is well understood and given in the following theorem.
-Below, let $h_t = f(\x_t) - f(\x^\star)$.
+As opposed to the unconstrained setting, here we require a precise setting of the learning rate to obtain the optimal convergence rate.

-It is instructive to first give a proof that applies to the simpler unconstrained case, i.e., when $\K = \reals^d$.
+\ignore{ It is instructive to first give a proof that applies to the simpler unconstrained case, i.e., when $\K = \reals^d$.

 \begin{theorem} For unconstrained minimization of $\gamma$-well-conditioned functions and $\eta_t = \frac{1}{\beta} $, GD Algorithm \ref{alg:BasicGD} converges as

 \end{theorem} \begin{proof} By strong convexity, we have for any pair $\x,\y \in \K$: